-- Fewer landowners are affected by the easement, which reduces the chance of a "dig in."
+Fewer landowners are affected by the easement, which reduces the chance of excavation damage.

 - Routine maintenance and inspections are not hindered.

-When the proposed development plans call for the dedication of the street/road right-of-way to the city, county or state, it is important to note that Northern's easement is superior to this action and its rights are not diminished.
+When the proposed development plans call for the dedication of the street/road right of way to the city, county or state, Northern's easement is superior to this action and its rights are not diminished.
 The agency involved may require you to obtain an amended easement.

-- An open space trail, free of trees and other deep-rooted plants, is the ideal easement use.
-This reduces the public exposure by minimizing the opportunity for "dig-ins."
+An open-space trail, free of trees and other deep-rooted plants, is the ideal easement use.
+This reduces the public exposure by minimizing the opportunity for excavation damage.
 When this is not possible, lot division on either boundary of the easement is preferable to splitting the easement between lots.
-A lot division configured on top of the pipeline causes lot loss to the public because no fences can be built directly over the pipeline.
+A lot division configured on top of the pipeline causes loss to the landowner because no fences can be built directly over the pipeline.
 Construction, maintenance and routine inspections can be disruptive to the landowner when the easement is split between lots.

 - Northern representatives will work with your surveyor(s) and will flag or stake the location of its pipeline facilities.